Next »

 One thing about click spammers is they don’t realise how dangerous these scare stories are.

-It’s how the bottle is used, regular checks are the only way stay safe, relying on manufacture date is false and dangerous.
+It’s how the hot water bottle is used, regular checks are the only way stay safe, relying on manufacture date is false and dangerous.

-British Standard instructions clearly state to check your hot water bottle regularly before use to stay safe.
+British Standard advise check your hot water bottle over before using it to stay safe, do not rely on date stamp.

 Just like the tyres on a car, nobody would dream of throwing out an unworn tyre because it’s gone 2 years past it’s manufacture date.